dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 ## Add tests for PageLink component

-Now moving on to adding tests for `PageLink` component.
+Now moving on to adding tests for the `PageLink` component.

-Let's start with a simple test case that the element rendered by our `PageLink` component is an [anchor element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) by _default_ (because if `disabled` prop value is `true` then [span element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/span) is rendered).
+Let's start with a simple test case that the element rendered by our `PageLink` component is an [anchor element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) by _default_ (because if `disabled` prop value is `true` then the [span element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/span) is rendered.
 We will need to provide a children when we render the component, so we can use `faker` to generate random data for us.
 Here's how the first test case for `PageLink` component in `src/components/__tests__/PageLink.test.tsx` will be:

 ```tsx
 import { faker } from '@faker-js/faker';